Alexander Ramsey served as both the first governor of the Minnesota Territory and the second governor of the state.

 Ramsey appointed Henry Sibley commander of the forces raised to fight against the Dakota, notoriously stating that “the Sioux Indians of Minnesota must be exterminated or driven forever beyond the borders of the state.”
 The subsequent six-week war resulted in the deaths of hundreds of civilians and soldiers and unknown numbers of Dakota.

 Thirty-eight Dakota men were hanged in Mankato on Dec.
 26, 1862, while nearly 300 of those convicted by military tribunal were imprisoned at Camp McClellan, near Davenport, Iowa.
-More than 1,600 non-combatants were held in an internment camp at Fort Snelling over the winter of 1862-63, before being forcibly removed to reservations in Dakota Territory and Nebraska.
+More than 1,600 non-combatants were held in a concentration camp at Fort Snelling over the winter of 1862-63, before being forcibly removed to reservations in Dakota Territory and Nebraska.

 Ramsey went on to be elected as a U.S. Senator and served as Secretary of War under President Rutherford B. Hayes.
 He spent subsequent years in business pursuits and made a sizeable fortune in real estate.
 In 1868, construction began on an opulent new home for the Ramsey family in St. Paul's fashionable Irvine Park neighborhood.